GitEin11/worded_clock/README.md

 ```
 >Make sure you have installed font DejaVu Sans Mono, or any font that is monospace but do edit that on the configuration of worded_clock1/2 or worded_clock.ini according to your font
 >
->for window user install rainmeter and use "Worded clock.ini"
+>for window user install rainmeter and use "worded_clock.ini"
 >
 >I made the conky script seperately, for some reason if its combined to 1 file, it glitches